 The Trainer

 Everyone suddenly seems to want to know about the convergence of search and social, so there should be much more focus on education and understanding towards clients.
-It’s vital to teach clients how things work and make them understand what they are doing, why are doing it, and what results to expect.
+It’s vital to teach clients how things work and make them understand what they are doing, why are doing it, and what results to expect.“We've found that clients knowledge of SEO and mindset has been shifting for the last couple of years, especially towards looking at SEO from a business/marketing perspective," said Kevin Gibbons, from SEOptimise and Search Engine Watch author.
+"For this reason education and training is becoming a very important part of the service you provide."

 If you are a technologist then training people on the use of technology is a must.
 With such a high level of continual change in the industry there are massive opportunities to train and educate clients in the development of new techniques, technology, platforms, and integration and learning’s across social media platforms.